iamleson98/social-front/README.md

 <h3>I) DEVELOPMENT DOC</h3>

 # NOTE: every conventions, specifications below are for a better developer yourself.
 If you have any idea or contributions, do research first then tell me advantages and drawbacks of your solutions.
-If you have good ideas and I find that hepful, there will be $ money award.
-- potentional bug: 50k
-- Small helpful idea: 50k
-- Big idea - 100k
+That would be invaluable to me, and I may reward you for that.

 ## Table of contents